minecraftforum/rules/rules/minecraft_discussion/rules.markdown

     dismiss the suggestion.
 Suggestions are primarily for vanilla Minecraft features.

-* __No Wishlists__
+* __No Wish Lists__

     Do not post more than one suggestion per topic.
 Very closely related suggestions are fine but separate suggestions require separate topics.
-"Wishlists" will be closed or deleted.
+"Wish lists" will be closed or deleted.

 ## Survival Mode